tobixen/achievo-register/README.md

 This may be useful for others using achievo as well, though it may need some tweaking.

+For support and ideas, contact tobias@redpill-linpro.com, or /msg tobias at irc.redpill-linpro.com

 KNOWN BUGS
 ==========

 * Many default values are specific for the setup at Redpill Linpro, and some may even be specific to my department.
 * The default URL seems to be protected by basic auth when accessing from outside the office/VPN.
-Adding username/password into the URL may help.
+Configuring a ACHIEVO_URL with username/password may help.
 * Charset problems - avoid using non-ascii letters or it may appear as WTF-8.
 * very sloppy support for phase ID - it has to be specified as a numeric ID.
 Automatic selection of phase ID works for projects with only one phase ID.
 * very sloppy support for billable percentage - for Redpill Linpro, set ACHIEVO_BILLPERCENTID=3 for "0% billable" and leave the default (1) for "100% billable".